Career Services, Planning & Counseling Appointments

 Resume Critique or Cover Letter Review

 Building a strong resume or writing an effective cover letter is an ongoing process.
 It takes time, effort and several revisions before a resume/cover letter will be considered complete.
-Advisors in Career Services are here to help you through the process of formulating and tailoring your resume or letter to a specific job or internship.
+Advisers in the Career Center are here to help you through the process of formulating and tailoring your resume or letter to a specific job or internship.
 In order for us to best assist you, please:

 Schedule an appointment for 30 minutes